monero-integrations/moneroodoo/README.md

 - RPC communication with Monero daemon/wallet using Python Monero
 - Automated payment verification through scheduled jobs
 - Support for multiple wallet addresses as long `payment_ids` (which were used in previous version) are no longer supported
-- Seamless integration with Odoo's payment flow
+- Integration with Odoo's payment flow
-- Periodically check for incoming transactions
+- Periodic check for incoming transactions
 - Verify transaction confirmations
 - Update payment statuses accordingly
 - Reconcile completed payments with orders